If you have never tasted freeze-dried candy in your life, let me tell you, you’re missing out!

 When you bite into these freeze-dried Jolly Ranchers, they taste just like Jolly Ranchers, but puffier like chips!
 The crispy crunch and almost bursting-like sensation into a tangy, sweet flavor profile.

-My mouth is watering as I type this actually.
-Which reminds me, these do not get stuck to your teeth when you eat them.
+My mouth is watering as I type this.
+This reminds me, that these do not get stuck to your teeth when you eat them.
 It is airy and crispy, along with whatever flavor candy it is.
 You can either eat them like chips or let them sit on your tongue as saliva breaks down the goodness.

 Is a home freeze dryer worth it?